jtladner/BIO682_Spring2024/Week08_Python-pt5/readme.md

 #### Part 1 - Pandas

 Use Jupyter Notebook to open "PythonPt5-Class8.ipynb".
-This notebook contains examples of the python syntax asociated using the pandas module, as well as part of today's assignment.
+This notebook contains examples of the python syntax associated with using the pandas module, as well as part of today's assignment.
 Enter your code for each part of the assignment directly within the notebook cells.
-When you have finished all of the different parts of the assignment, **download your completed notebook as a .pdf or .html file and upload to BbLearn along with the original .ipynb file.**
+When you have finished all of the different parts of the assignment, **please delete all non-assignment cells and upload your completed notebook (.ipynb) to Canvas.**

 #### Part 2 - Debugging

 For Part 2 of today's assignment, I've provided a set of Python scripts, all containing bugs that either prevent execution or result in unintended results.
 The buggy scripts have been organized into levels depending on the nature of the bugs.

-##### Level 1: each script containins a single bug that will prevent the script from running
+##### Level 1: each script contains a single bug that will prevent the script from running

 1. Assignment 1.1: rev\_comp.py is a script that accepts one or more DNA sequences as arguments on the command line.
 The reverse complement versions of these sequences will be printed to the screen.
 Here is an example command: